 The discount rate used to measure the TPL was 7.30%.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating plan members, employers, and non-employer contributing entities would be made based on the Board's funding policy, which established the contractually required rates under the Montana Code Annotated.
 The state contributed 0.10% of the salaries paid by local governments and 0.37% paid by school districts.
 In addition, the state contributed coal severance tax and interest money from the general fund.
-The interest was contributed monthly, and the severance tax was contributed quarterly.
-Based on those assumptions, the Plan's fiduciary net position was projected to be adequate to make all the projected future benefit payments of current plan members through the year 2126.
+Based on those assumptions, the Plan's fiduciary net position was projected to be adequate to make all the projected future benefit payments of current plan members through the year 2127.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.
 A municipal bond rate was not incorporated in the discount rate.

 1.0% Decrease Current 1.0% Increase

 (6.30%) Discount Rate (8.30%)

-\$ 1,852,004 \$ 1,284,734 \$ 808,801
+\$ 1,653,498 \$ 1,144,688 \$ 717,842